 A growing body of research shows the positive impact that LGBTI inclusion has on a country's economic development.
 International organizations such as the World Bank, OECD and OHCHR have conducted in-depth research on the topic in recent years.

 The key arguments supported by research are as follows:

-ARGUMENT BACKGROUND General Human rights violations, discrimination and violence towards LGBTI people have an impact on a country's economy at the micro level.
-The costs to the economy include lost la- bour time, lost productivity, underinvest- ment in human capital, and the inefficient allocation of human resources through discrimination in education and hiring practices.
-Human rights violations, discrimination and violence towards LGBTI people have an impact on a country's economy at the macro level.
+BACKGROUND The costs to the economy include lost la- bour time, lost productivity, underinvest- ment in human capital, and the inefficient allocation of human resources through discrimination in education and hiring practices.
 The decreased investment in human capital and suboptimal use of human resources act as a drag on economic output at the broader economy level.
-Education Under-performance and drop-outs sig- nificantly reduce LGBTI adults' later access to work opportunities that fit their capacity and potential and might, in some cases, drive them to the informal work- force.
-More often than not, schools are not safe environments for LGBTI children and chil- dren in diverse families.
-Bullying is preva- lent and schools are often ill-equipped or, in hostile environments, unwilling to address the problem.
-The lack of safe and inclusive school environments leads to underperform- ance and dropping out.
-The physical and mental health conse- quences of exclusion and bullying bear their own economic costs (see economic argument for health).
-For intersex children, many complex issues put their education at risk, including multiple treatments throughout childhood, stigma, discrimination and fear.
+More often than not, schools are not safe environments for LGBTI children and chil dren in diverse families.
+Bullying is preva lent and schools are often ill-equipped or, ir hostile environments, unwilling to address the problem.
+The lack of safe and inclusive school environments leads to underperform ance and dropping out.
+For intersex children, many complex is sues put their education at risk, including multiple treatments throughout child hood, stigma, discrimination and fear.
 For transgender and gender-non-conforming children, the lack of supportive school environments (allowing children to wear certain clothes or be called by their chosen name and pronouns) also leads to underperformance, dropping out and exclusion when they refuse to conform to gender norms.
 In some contexts, enrolment is refused to children from Rainbow families

+ARGUMENT BACKGROUND Work LGBTI people may be refused employ- ment or fired when discovered to be LGBTI.
+Such discrimination causes them to be unemployed or underemployed, which means their full productive capaci- ty is not being used.
 LGBTI people face forms of violence, exclu- sion, discrimination and harassment in soci- ety in general, and, in particular, throughout the employment cycle: from education to ac- cess to employment, conditions of work and security of employment.
 Research undertaken by the ILO in Argentina, Costa Rica, France, Hungary, India, Indonesia, Montenegro, South Afri- ca and Thailand points to the prevalence of discrimination against LGBTI people in the workplace on the basis of their sexual orientation and/or gender identity, both in relation to hiring practices and throughout the employment cycle.
-In extreme cases, this may "result in LGBTI workers being bullied, mobbed, and sexually or physically assaulted".
+Workplace bullying and violence are detrimental on the mental health and In extreme cases, this may "result in LGBTI workers being bullied, mobbed, and sexually or physically assaulted". well-being of LGBTI people, and impact on their performance and career devel- opment prospects, creating conditions for absences from work and even high turnover rates.
 Lesbian, gay and bisexual people report- ed facing stereotyping and invasive ques- tioning in the workplace regarding their sexuality, as well as pressure to conform to stereotypes of masculine or feminine dress and mannerisms.
 Transgender people reported high rates of exclusion from formal employment, discrimination and harassment in the workplace, and discouragement from using bathrooms appropriate to their gender.
 This is exacerbated for transgender people whose documentation does not match their identity.
-Discrimination and exclusion from the formal economy leaves many with no option but to work in the informal economy and unregulated sectors, which increases the risk of exploitation and abuse.
+Discrimination and exclusion from the formal economy leaves many with no option but to work in the informal economy and unregulated sectors, which increases the risk of exploitation and abuse. and unregulated sectors, which increas